grjsmith/practical_strategy_for_technologists/Chapter5.md

 # Chapter 5: Ancient strategies

-In this chapter we’ll examine some very simple strategies that were the mainstay of military commanders in ancient China.
+This chapter will introduce some very simple strategies that were the mainstay of military commanders in ancient China.
 These can seem overly simple in a modern business context but they are the foundations upon which more complex strategies are built.
 A modern strategy might involve several of these strategies operating in series or in parallel.
-The strategies are presented individually here with  examples where I have used them successfully.
+The strategies are presented individually here with  examples where they have been used them successfully.

 The strategies were all chosen from the Thirty-Six Stratagems (Search Wikipedia for: Thirty-Six Stratagems).